Bhagat028/Bhagat028/README.md

 💻 Passionate about ML, software engineering, and fintech

-🏹 State-level archer with 6 gold medals
+🏹 Enthusiastic about archery, with state-level achievements complementing my technical pursuits

 🚀 Building AI-driven solutions for real-world problems